 Preparation

-Pour corn syrup into a plastic cup until the cup is ~1/4 full.
+Pour corn syrup into a plastic cup until the cup is about a quarter full.
 In another cup, mix water and food coloring (don't make the liquid too dark- you want to be able to see through it).
-Slowly pour water over the corn syrup until the cup is about half full.
-Then slowly pour vegetable oil over the water layer until the cup is 3/4 full.
-The liquids should remain in three separate layers (the corn syrup and water will eventually mix with the water, but if you pour carefully, this will take time).
+Slowly pour the colored water over the corn syrup until the cup is about half full.
+Then slowly pour vegetable oil over the water layer until the cup is three quarters full.
+The liquids should remain in three separate layers.
+The corn syrup and water will eventually mix with the water, but if you pour carefully, this will take time.

 Instructions